 Are most of your clients mainly from the Greater Bay Area or worldwide?

-For Asia Pacific, a lot of projects are regional.
+For the Asia Pacific, a lot of projects are regional.
 For example, the HKMA signed a Memorandum of Understanding (MoU) with Singapore to jointly develop the Global Trade Connectivity Network.
 This project is a cross-border infrastructure based on blockchain technology to digitize trade and trade finance.
 These kinds of platforms all have a regional focus.

 The HKMA has also signed an MoU with we.trade, which is based in Europe, to support cross-regional trade finance.
 Many of the participants in those ecosystems are multinational companies, and a lot of value comes from cross-organization or cross border collaborations.
 This is also why the Chinese government also believes blockchain is a strategic initiative because it will be an enabler for the Belt and Road Initiative and the Greater Bay Area.
-This sheds light on why most governments, regulators and central banks are adopting blockchain at the moment.
+This sheds light on why most governments, regulators, and central banks are adopting blockchain at the moment.